 There are many things worse than dying in this world.
 To paraphrase an idiom, everyone dies, but not everyone has their organs removed as they watch, unanesthetized, in horror.
-Certain life experiences are best avoided altogether, if at all possible.
-Interestingly enough, many of the most horrible conditions in human life have actually been created by other humans.
+Many of the most horrible conditions in human life have actually been created by other humans.
 Sometimes, it is callous indifference to the suffering of others that allows these atrocities to take place.
 Other times, maximizing torture is the goal.

 The lengths humans will go to in order to make others suffer is certainly unique in the animal kingdom.
 These real-life experiences will leave you wishing for death to come knocking sooner.
 Some of them do indeed end in death, but by that point, it is a welcome relief.
 Check out these fates that are much worse than death, and vote up the most brutal ones.

 In this execution method, it isn't the death that's hard, but the dying.
 Also known as "the boats," this technique was reportedly developed by the ancient Persians.
 The condemned would be stripped naked and force-fed milk and honey.
 Not so bad so far.
 Then they would be covered head to toe in the milk/honey mix.
 Getting a little weird, but still not that bad.
 After that, would be bound in place between two boats with their head, hands, and feet exposed.
 The executioners would set the person adrift in a stagnant pond, and this is when the unimaginable horror would begin.